 Advanced Drainage Systems prides itself on being a good corporate citizen and respects the rights of its employees, including the rights to exercise freedom of association and collective bargaining.
 Our company policies and procedures adhere to all applicable laws concerning freedom of association and collective bargaining, nondiscrimination, forced labor and underage workers in the workplace.
 We have not identified any operations in which employee rights to exercise freedom of association and collective bargaining have been violated or are at significant risk.
-As of March 31, 2021, approximately 200 employees in our Mexican Joint Venture were covered by collective bargaining agreements.
+As of March 31, 2022, approximately 240 hourly personnel in our Mexican joint venture were covered by collective bargaining agreements.